onnx/onnx/docs/IR.md

 3)  Definitions of built-in operators.

-Of these, #1 and #2 are covered in this document; the built-in operators are covered separately in files listed at the end of this document.
+Of these, #1 and #2 are covered herein; the built-in operators are covered separately in documents listed at the end of this.

+There are two official ONNX variants; the main distinction between the two is found in the supported types.
+The neural-network-only __ONNX__ variant recognizes only tensors as input and output types, while the Classical Machine Learning extension, __ONNX-ML__ also recognizes sequences and maps.

 ## Runtime Agnostic